elstonlab/PodosomeImageAnalysis/README.md

 __Additional Notes:__
 - All analyses conducted on a Macintosh computer (2.3 GHz Quad-Core Intel Core i7) and should only require a maximum of a few minutes per step.
-- Results from the paper should be reproducible when running code on the data analyzed (available upon request to the corresponding author, Klaus Hahn, khahn@med.unc.edu)
-	- See __Includes code to__.